ghoshbishakh/osassignment2/assignment2.md

 data_blocks = DB
 ```

-The superblock is then written to the disk.
+The super block is then written to the disk.

 The bitmaps are initialized.
 The inodes are also initialized with `valid = 0`.
+All these are written to the disk.

-Return 0 if successful, -1 otherwise.
+Returns 0 if successful, -1 otherwise.

 #### `int mount(int disk)`

-This method first attempts to read the superblock and then verify the magic_number.
+This method first attempts to read the super block and then verify the `magic_number`.
 If this is successful, a valid SFS is detected.
-In that case load the bitmaps as well as the mounted file descriptor into the memory.
+In that case load the bitmaps as well as the mounted file descriptor into the memory (this file descriptor is used in the next function calls).
 Return 0 if successful, -1 otherwise.
-The except format, and mount, other functions should return error when operating on unmounted filesystem.
+The except `format`, and `mount`, other functions should return error when operating on unmounted filesystem.

 #### `int create_file()`